WordPress/gutenberg/packages/data/README.md

 Given the name of a registered store, returns an object of the store's action creators.
 Calling an action creator will cause it to be dispatched, updating the state value accordingly.

-Note: If the action creator is a generator or returns a promise, a promise is returned.
-Otherwise, the dispatch will return `undefined`.
+Note: This will return a promise.

 _Usage_